AliyasAhmed/Next-Js/NextAuth.md

 OAuth credentials are stored in .env.local to allow GitHub login.
 Keys and secret will be provided from the env we created.

+In this env we have for github only we have

+GITHUB_ID=Ov23liTtY77wfAlMxv4d
+GITHUB_SECRET=64bd5c5a0dec899fdaa6f03fde875f2ef627667f

 # Page Components
 ```js
 "use client"